luiz504/04-ig22reactjs-ignite-shop/README.md

 - Save all the selected items in your application and display the number of items in the shopping cart.
 - Send the stored shopping cart data to the checkout route, where you will generate a checkout session with the necessary `line_items`.
 - To complete this challenge, you will need to perform some research to understand the Stripe API.

+#### Incremental

+Description of features not requested in the challenge but were made as research to seek knowledge:

+- Now the user is able to select the quantity of each product and increment or decrement it as well.

+#### Points to be addressed:

+- How the app behaves when the Stribe isn't configured.
+- How the app behaves when the products are not available and the user tries to checkout with them.
+- It is a good learning app to start learning TRPC, even though it has only one API.
+- Refactor the app directory and compare the changes.